-With respect to the ongoing impact of Covid-19 on the value of investments, the Manager has considered the reliability of fair values for the underlying investments.
+With respect to the ongoing impact of Covid-19 and the war in Ukraine on the value of investments, the Manager has considered the reliability of fair values for the underlying investments.
 This is particularly relevant to the investment in the Investment Trust.
 It is the Manager's view that where market prices are obtained from recognised exchanges and markets, these markets and exchanges have continued to operate with reliability and hence no change in the valuation process has been deemed necessary.
 The Investment Trust also invests in assets that are unquoted: registered first mortgages and private equity investments.
 The mortgage portfolio has been evaluated against assumptions for a market downturn along with consideration of other factors relevant to the individual mortgages.
-An impairment allowance was reflected against the mortgage portfolio in the Investment Trust for the year ended 31 March 2020 and has been retained for 31 March 2021.
-The Manager has undertaken due enquiry with underlying private equity fund managers to establish a view that the valuations provided by these managers as at 31 March 2021 reflect the market conditions at that time across the portfolios.
-Consideration has been given to the quarterly reporting to 31 March 2021 provided by all private equity managers and their assessment of the impact of Covid-19 within their valuations.
-As at 31 March 2021 there remains a level of uncertainty as to the extent to which Covid-19 will impact upon the interests held by the Private Equity funds in which the Investment Trust invests.
+An impairment allowance was reflected against the mortgage portfolio in the Investment Trust for the year ended 31 March 2021 and has been retained for 31 March 2022.
+The Manager has undertaken due enquiry with underlying private equity fund managers to establish a view that the valuations provided by these managers as at 31 March 2022 reflect the market conditions at that time across the portfolios.

+Consideration has been given to the quarterly reporting to 31 March 2022 provided by all private equity managers and their assessment of the impact of Covid-19 and the war in Ukraine within their valuations.
+While there is no domiciled investment in Russia, Ukraine or Belarus the global impacts of the war along with the continued disruptions of Covid-19 may have flow on impacts to the underlying investments of the Private Equity Funds.
+As at 31 March 2022 there remains a level of uncertainty as to the extent to which these global events could impact upon the interests held by the Private Equity funds in which the Investment Trust invests.
 Valuations may alter significantly over time dependent on the extent and impact that actually occurs to each relevant investment.